abhikarode/sample-ai-powered-sdlc-patterns-with-aws/all-phases/sdlc-knowledge-management/__tests__/README.md

 # End-to-End Tests using Playwright MCP Server

-This directory contains comprehensive end-to-end tests for the AI Assistant application using **ONLY** Playwright MCP server tools.
+This directory contains comprehensive end-to-end tests for the SDLC Knowledge Management application using **ONLY** Playwright MCP server tools.
 These tests validate the complete application workflow against deployed AWS infrastructure.

 ## 🚨 CRITICAL REQUIREMENTS